Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Introduction

-Additionally, we define an extensive evaluation protocol for the Embodied Social Navigation task in order to better analyse the performances in case of human-agent interactions.
-This is inspired by a similar attempt that has been recently introduced in robotics \cite{pirk2022protocol}, consisting in collecting statistics about specific encounters between humans and a robot (through questionnaires).
-We propose an automated procedure for fine-grained human-agent interactions.
-To this end, given a specific episode, we extract short sub-sequences of interest in which a social interaction becomes the predominant factor influencing navigation, called \textit{encounters}.
-Each encounter is associated with a corresponding category based on the type of human-agent interaction occurring, following a set of predetermined rules.
-Finally, we also created a dataset for Embodied Social Navigation to assess our agents in different environments.
-This dataset was built on top of HM3D \cite{ramakrishnan2021habitat}.
+Additionally, we define a fine-grained evaluation protocol for the SocialNav task to better analyse the performances of agents during human-agent interactions.
+Our evaluation protocol is inspired by a similar attempt~\cite{pirk2022protocol} in robotics, which consisted of collecting statistics about specific types of interaction between humans and a robot (through questionnaires).
+We propose an automated evaluation by identifying and characterizing \textit{encounters} between human and agent.
+To do so, we extract short sub-sequences where an interaction with a human becomes a predominant factor influencing navigation, and we establish a set of rules for classifying each encounter based on the type of human-agent spatial relationship through time.
+Finally, we also introduce a dataset of episodes on top of HM3D~\cite{ramakrishnan2021habitat} for Embodied Social Navigation to assess our agents in different environments.

-In summary, the contributions of this work are threefold: \begin{itemize} \item A novel architecture for embodied social navigation which is based on Socially-Aware tasks; we prove the effectiveness of the model on two public datasets. \item A new Encounter-based evaluation protocol for social navigation models. \item An extended dataset for embodied social navigation based on the popular HM3D dataset (called HM3D-S). \end{itemize}
+In summary, the contributions of this work are threefold: (1) A novel architecture for embodied social navigation which is based on Proximity-Aware tasks; we show the effectiveness of the model on two public datasets.
+(2) A new encounter-based evaluation protocol for analysing social navigation models.
+(3) A set of episodes for evaluating embodied social navigation based on the HM3D dataset (called HM3D-S).